 - 12 months for state significant development or infrastructure and non-strategic (standard) biodiversity certification

 - 6 months for all other development and clearing applications or biodiversity stewardship applications.

 If the transitional arrangements are applied to a proposed development, activity, clearing, biodiversity certification or stewardship site, ensure the original BAM 2017 and supporting documents are applied rather than the BAM 2020.
 The accredited assessor must ensure this is clearly stated in the Biodiversity Assessment Report.
 The BAM Calculator will be updated on 22 October 2020 to align with BAM 2020.
 From 22 October 2020, the assessor can use the updated BAM calculator for development, activity, clearing or biodiversity certification proposals regardless of whether BAM 2017 or BAM 2020 is being applied.
 If the assessor proposes to apply BAM 2017 to a scattered tree (formerly paddock tree) or small area streamlined assessment, the assessor must contact BAM Support for guidance on how to use the BAM Calculator to apply the transitional arrangements.
 However, if the applicant or assessor proposes to apply BAM 2017 to a BSSAR, the applicant or assessor must contact the Biodiversity Conservation Trust to discuss use of this option.

 The Operational Manual provides operational guidance to assist applicants and accredited assessors to apply the Biodiversity Assessment Method (BAM) which is established under section 6.7 of the NSW Biodiversity Conservation Act 2016.

-The Manual is a companion document to the BAM which provides assessors with further guidance regarding applying the BAM to assess a site for biodiversity values for the purposes of assessing the impacts of development or clearing, or for developing a management plan for land proposed for a biodiversity stewardship agreement.
+The Manual is a companion document to the BAM which provides further guidance about applying the BAM to assess a site for biodiversity values for the purposes of assessing the impacts of a development, activity, clearing or biodiversity certification or for developing a management plan for land proposed for a biodiversity stewardship agreement.